 4. Double up the house payment.

-If you are itemizing deductions in 2013, see if there's room in the budget to make the January mortgage payment early.
+If you are itemizing deductions in 2014, see if there's room in the budget to make the January mortgage payment early.
 Mailing it before Dec.
-31 will give you another deduction for your interest portion of the mortgage in 2013, says Mary Beth Saylor, a CPA and tax principal with Windham Brannon, an Atlanta-based accounting firm.
+31 will give you another deduction for your interest portion of the mortgage in the current tax year, says Mary Beth Saylor, a CPA and tax principal with Windham Brannon, an Atlanta-based accounting firm.
 If your parents are still paying a mortgage, you can do the same for them, too, if their deductions are itemized.

 5. Make medical expenses work for you.